kedacore/keda-docs/content/docs/2.0/scalers/apache-kafka.md

 ### Authentication Parameters

- You can use `TriggerAuthentication` CRD to configure the authenticate by providing authMode, username, password.
-If your kafka cluster does not have sasl authentication turned on, you will not need to pay attention to it.
+ You can use `TriggerAuthentication` CRD to configure the authenticate by providing `sasl`, `username` and `password`, in case your Kafka cluster has SASL authentication turned on.
+If TLS is required you should set `tls` to `enabled` and provide `ca`, `cert` and `key`.

 **Credential based authentication:**

+SASL:
-- `authMode` Kafka sasl auth mode.
+- `sasl`: Kafka SASL auth mode.
 Optional.
-The default value is none.
-For now, it must be one of none, sasl_plaintext, sasl_ssl, sasl_ssl_plain, sasl_scram_sha256, sasl_scram_sha512.
+If not set, SASL for Kafka is not used.
+If set, it must be one of `plaintext`, `scram_sha256` or `scram_sha512`.
-- `username` Optional.
-If authmode is not none, this is required.
+- `username`: Optional.
+If `sasl` is set, this is required.
-- `password` Optional.If authmode is not none, this is required.
+- `password`: Optional.
+If `sasl` is set, this is required.

+TLS:
+- `tls`: Optional.
+To enable SSL auth for Kafka, set this to `enable`.
+If not set, TLS for Kafka is not used.
-- `ca` Certificate authority file for TLS client authentication.
+- `ca`: Certificate authority file for TLS client authentication.
 Optional.
-If authmode is sasl_ssl, this is required.
+If `tls` is enabled, this is required.
-- `cert` Certificate for client authentication.
+- `cert`: Certificate for client authentication.
+Optional.If `tls` is enabled, this is required.
+- `key`: Key for client authentication.
 Optional.
-If authmode is sasl_ssl, this is required.
-- `key` Key for client authentication.
-Optional.
-If authmode is sasl_ssl, this is required.
+If `tls` is enabled, this is required.

 ### Example

-Your kafka cluster no sasl auth:
+Your kafka cluster no SASL/TLS auth:

 ```yaml
 apiVersion: keda.sh/v1alpha1